 Health Care System – would you be given a private health care insurance designed especially for expatriates, both for you and your family members?
 Or are you expected to sign up to a public health care system in your host country?

 Moving costs – how much are you allowed to ship to your host country?
-If you choose to keep some of your goods in a storage in your local country, would your company take the cost?
-Understand what would be your annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you, if you choose to buy new furniture.
+If you choose to keep some of your goods in storage in your local country, would your company take the cost?
+Understand what would be the annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you if you choose to buy new furniture.